Gaik Ovakimian

 Haik Badalovich Ovakimian (Hayk Hovakimyan), Major General, USSR (11 August 1898, in Nakhchivan – 13 March 1967, in Moscow), better known as "the puppetmaster" in intelligence circles, was a leading Soviet NKVD spy in the United States.

-Of Armenian descent, he joined the NKVD in 1931 while a graduate student at Moscow's Bauman Higher Technical School and went immediately into foreign intelligence.
+Of Armenian descent, he was a member of the Communist Party from 1917 and joined the NKVD in 1931 while a graduate student at Moscow's Bauman Higher Technical School and went immediately into foreign intelligence.

 Ovakimian was sent to Germany on an assignment emphasizing scientific-technical espionage.
 In 1932 he returned to the Soviet Union for advanced technical training at the Workers' and Peasants' Red Army Military-Chemical Academy.
 In 1933 he was sent to the United States as deputy head of the NKVD's scientific-technical intelligence section, operating under the cover of being an engineer for Amtorg.

 The FBI agent, Robert J. Lamphere, has revealed that Gaik Ovakimian had been under investigation since soon after arriving in the United States.
 FBI files show that "Ovakimian's recruits were scattered as far afield as Mexico and Canada...
 Americans whom Ovakimian recruited or controlled described him as charming, serious, sympathetic, well read in English literature, knowledgeable in science, and a man who inspired loyalty in his agents.
 He must also have been agile and politically aware, for he survived the great purges of the late 1930s which decimated the upper ranks of the Russian espionage services."

 While in the United States, Ovakimian ran the Golos spy ring and is credited with facilitating the assassination of Leon Trotsky.
 He was Jacob Golos's primary contact.
 Ovakimian also received material from Klaus Fuchs through Harry Gold.
 Julius and Ethel Rosenberg were recruited by Ovakimian in 1938.